ZhiGroup/DeepENDO/Readme.md

 # Unsupervised representation learning of Brain MRI as phenotypes for genetic association studies
 ---
-### This is the official repository accompanying the paper Xie et al. Unsupervised representation learning of Brain MRI as phenotypes for genetic association studies.
+### This is the official repository accompanying the paper Unsupervised representation learning of Brain MRI as phenotypes for genetic association studies.
 ---
 ### Overview
 We use unsupervised learning based on 3D convolutional autoencoder architecture to derive 128-dimensional imaging derived endophenotypes to represent complex genetic architecture of the human brain.
 The deep learning derived endophenotypes (ENDOs) identify 1,132 significant (P<5*10-8/256) SNP-ENDO pairs, out of which 658 are replicated (P<0.05/1132) in a seperate replication cohort.